gitlabhq/gitlabhq/doc/api/boards.md

 ## Delete a board list

 Only for admins and project owners.
-Soft deletes the board list in question.
+Deletes the board list in question.

 ```
 DELETE /projects/:id/boards/:board_id/lists/:list_id